-In 2016 it frequently happened that there were more asylum seekers detained than in open reception centres.
-On 27 December 2016, the number of asylum seekers in detention exceeded those accommodated in open reception centres, as 273 applicants were detained while only 194 stayed in open reception facilities.
-As of 27 December 2016, 8.9% of asylum seekers applying in Hungary were detained.
+In 2016 it was frequently the case that there were more asylum seekers detained than in open reception centres.
+On 27 December 2016, the number of asylum seekers in detention exceeded those accommodated in open reception centres, as 273 applicants were detained while only 194 stayed in open reception facilities.241 As of 27 December 2016, 8.9% of asylum seekers applying in Hungary were detained.
+In 2017 most of the asylum seekers were detained, as the new amendments to the Asylum Act that entered into force on 28 March 2017 introduced the mandatory requirement that all asylum seekers stay in the transit zone for the whole duration of the asylum procedure, with the exception of unaccompanied children below the age of 14.